Skip to main content

 MAIL_PORT=1025

-• Event appears but no listener is shown → the listener is not registered (check EventServiceProvider)
+• Event is dispatched but no listeners appear → the listener isn’t registered (check EventServiceProvider)

 event(new OrderShipped($order));